davidjhovsepian/University-CRM/README.md

-🚀 **Project Description: University CRM Tool ERP Implementation** 🎓
+🚀 **Project Description: Microsoft Dynamics CRM ERP Implementation** 🎓

 **Roles and Responsibilities:** 👩‍💼👨‍💼
-As the Project Manager for the University CRM Tool ERP implementation, my key responsibilities included:
+As the Project Manager for the Microsoft Dynamics CRM ERP implementation, my key responsibilities included:
 - Defining the project scope, objectives, and success criteria in consultation with stakeholders. 📝✅
 - Creating a detailed project plan, including timelines, resource allocation, and risk management. 🗓️📊
 - Leading and coordinating the project team, ensuring clear communication and collaboration. 🤝💬